JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 ```
 #### Return value

-If the message succeeds, it returns TRUE.
+If the method succeeds, it returns TRUE.
 Otherwise it returns FALSE.

-To use this message, you must provide a manifest specifying Comclt32.dll version 6.0.
+To use this method, you must provide a manifest specifying Comclt32.dll version 6.0.

 ---